-James Durham, born a slave in 1762, buys his freedom and begins his own medical practice in New Orleans, becoming the first African-American doctor in the United States.
-James McCune Smith wasn't just any doctor.
-He was the first African-American to obtain a medical degree, educated at the University of Glasgow in the 1830s, when no American university would admit it.
-For this pioneering achievement alone, Smith deserves greater appreciation.James McCune Smith was the first African-American to receive a doctorate in medicine from a university.
+James Durham, born a slave in 1762, bought his freedom and began his own medical practice in New Orleans, becoming the first African-American doctor in the United States.
+James McCune Smith was not just any doctor.
+He was the first African-American to obtain a medical degree, educated at the University of Glasgow in the 1830s, when no American university would admit him.
+For this pioneering achievement alone, Smith deserves greater appreciation.James McCune Smith was a man of many accomplishments.

 Born in 1813 to a poor fugitive slave from South Carolina who had escaped to New York City, he went on to attend the University of Glasgow during the 1830s.
 When he returned to the United States, he became a prominent black doctor, a tireless abolitionist, activist and journalist.
 He was also the first African-American to publish articles in American medical journals.When most people talk about heroes in black history, many remember names like Frederick Douglas, Mary McCleoud Bethune, Benjamin Banneker and Sojurner Truth.
-While all of those names are great, many forget those who paved the way in the field of medicine, even in times of slavery.
+While all of these names are great, many forget those who paved the way in the field of medicine, even in times of slavery.

 James McCune Smith is one of those.McCune was one of the most prominent black intellectuals and activists in the United States.
 Born in New York on April 18, 1813, to a mother who bought her own freedom and a father who may have been a freed slave or a white merchant, Smith attended the African Free School in New York City.
 In 1824, the retired hero of the War of Independence, General Lafayette, returned to the United States for a tour of the nation.
 While in New York, he visited the African Free School and out of all the students chose James to write and deliver the welcome speech.